Job Opportunity: Inclusive Ownership Policy Officer

 Location:

-Anywhere in Scotland, but regular attendance at Scottish Government/Parliament meetings and events in Edinburgh and Glasgow will be needed
+Anywhere in Scotland, but regular attendance at Scottish Government/Parliament meetings and events in the Central Belt will be needed.

 Closing date: